nmwsharp/polyscope-docs/cpp/source/structures/volume_mesh/vector_quantities.md

     Note: the inner vector type of the input _must_ be 3D dimensional, or you risk compiler errors, segfaults, or worse.

-??? func "`#!cpp SurfaceMesh::addCellVectorQuantity(std::string name, const T& vectors, VectorType vectorType = VectorType::STANDARD)`"
+??? func "`#!cpp VolumeMesh::addCellVectorQuantity(std::string name, const T& vectors, VectorType vectorType = VectorType::STANDARD)`"

     Add a vector quantity defined at the cells of the mesh.